 “I get to focus on what kids really know, and what they don’t know, and what I can do to get them there,” said Brooke Young, a math teacher at Marysville Early College High School in the Marysville Exempted School District in Marysville, Ohio.
 She described a recent project her students undertook to demonstrate their understanding of quadratic functions, where rather than just take a test, her students chose to pursue a video project.
 Young recognized her students’ passion for video production and IT, and though she didn’t have the expertise herself, she provided the structure necessary for her students to plug their learning into something that was meaningful for them and still gave the opportunity to show what they’d learned.
 “I told them, ‘I’m going to take a risk with you.’
 We dove in together,” Young said.

 How does personalized learning change the nature of professional development?

-Rethinking annual professional development to explicitly support a teacher’s confidence and the development of strategies for personalizing learning is critical.
-Most educators weren’t trained in personalizing learning strategies but are excited at the prospect of having more freedom to meet their students where they are.
+Rethinking annual professional development to explicitly support a teacher’s confidence and the development of strategies for personalized learning is critical.
+Most educators weren’t trained in personalized learning strategies but are excited at the prospect of having more freedom to meet their students where they are.
 Growth mindset and comfort with failure as a part of the learning process is something that teachers must cultivate in their interactions with students, and it’s made possible by feeling that same support from district leaders and administrators.
 Teachers need to feel that they are trusted and that if they try something new and it doesn’t work out, they can revisit and adjust.